digitalocean/marketplace-kubernetes/src/kube-state-metrics/README.md

 # Description
 [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) is focused on the  health of the various objects inside, such as deployments, nodes and pods.

 kube-state-metrics exposes raw data unmodified from the Kubernetes API, this way users have all the data they require and perform heuristics as they see fit.
 The metrics are exported on the HTTP endpoint /metrics on the listening port (default 80).
 They are served as plaintext.
 They are designed to be consumed either by Prometheus itself or by a scraper that is compatible with scraping a Prometheus client endpoint.
-You can also open /metrics in a browser to see the raw metrics.

 This DigitalOcean Marketplace 1-Click install kube-state-metrics onto your DigitalOcean Kubernetes cluster providing cluster metrics viewable in a browswer or consumable by Prometheus.